lsingh4634426/OpenSSL-clone/doc/designs/fips_indicator.md

 Should we remove these algorithms completely from the fips provider, or use indicators?

 - DES_EDE3_ECB.
 Disallowed for encryption, allowed for legacy decryption
 - DSA.
-Keygen and Signing are no longer approved, not sure if verify is still approved.
+Keygen and Signing are no longer approved, verify is still allowed.
 - ECDSA B & K curves are deprecated, but still approved according to (IG C.K Resolution 4).
 Should we remove these?
 If not we need to check that OSSL_PKEY_PARAM_USE_COFACTOR_ECDH is set for key agreement if the cofactor is not 1.
 - ED25519/ED448 is now approved.
 - X25519/X448 is not approved currently. keygen and keyexchange would also need an indicator if we allow it?
 - RSA encryption(transport) using PKCSV15 is no longer allowed.
 (Note that this break TLS 1.2 using RSA for KeyAgreement),  Padding mode updates required.
 Check RSA KEM also.
 - RSA signing using X931 is no longer allowed.
 (Still allowed for verification).
 Check if PSS saltlen needs a indicator (Note FIPS 186-4 Section 5.5 bullet(e).
 Padding mode updates required in rsa_check_padding().
 Check if sha1 is allowed?
 - RSA - (From SP800-131Ar2) RSA >= 2048 is approved for keygen, signatures and key transport.
 Verification allows 1024 also.
-Note also that according to the (IG section C.F) that fips 186-2 verification is also allowed (So this may need either testing OR an indicator).
+Note also that according to the (IG section C.F) that fips 186-2 verification is also allowed (So this may need either testing OR an indicator - it also mentions the modulus size must be 1024 * 256*s).
 Check that rsa_keygen_pairwise_test() and RSA self tests are all compliant with the above RSA restrictions.

 - TLS1_PRF  If we are only trying to support TLS1.2 here then we should remove the tls1.0/1.1 code from the FIPS MODULE.